corespring/corespring-container/modules/docs/src/docs/container/index.md

 # Container

+The container is a play module that honors the [Component Spec].

+### Sbt installation

+    play.Project("blah").settings(
+        libraryDependencies ++= Seq( "org.corespring" %% "container-client-web" % "X.X.X")
+    )

 ## Integrating the player/editor

-The player and editor are designed for use within an external application.

-This means that the external application needs to provide integration points to that the editor/player can load and save items
+Once you have the `container-client-web` on your classpath, you'll need to integrate it with your application.

 The simplest example of an integration is the `shell` module within the app.
 Have a look at `ContainerClientImplementation`.

-Note: I hope to simplify how one can integrate by providing more sensible defaults.
+*Note:* I hope to simplify how one can integrate by providing more sensible defaults.

 Integration uses a decorator pattern, to allow clients to decorate the libraries core action logic.